seratch/scalikesolr/readme.md

+# Important Notice

+This library is no longer actively maintained.
+If you'd like to reuse the implementation, please fork this repository or ask me to add you to the collaborators (I can still work on releasing libs onto sonatype and Maven central).

 # ScalikeSolr : Apache Solr Client for Scala/Java

 "ScalikeSolr" is a simple Solr client library for Scala.
 And it also works fine with Java.